 Rhode Island College (Elmhurst) — Student Handbook

-RI College (RIC) has the least amount of public-facing information regarding its policies relating to noise of the four primary Providence-based institutions of higher learning.
-The excerpts below are taken from the student handbook, and don’t specifically mention behavior that causes excessive noise.
+Of the four primary Providence-based institutions of higher learning, RI College (RIC) has the least amount of public-facing information regarding its policies relating to noise.
+The excerpts below are taken from the student handbook, and don’t specifically mention any conduct that causes excessive noise.
 We are seeking further clarification from the college administration.

 According to RIC information online, in February 2024 it had about 4,300 undergraduate students seeking degrees.
 Unlike the other schools, it has no requirement to live on campus but doing so is “highly encouraged for both academic and personal success.”
 RIC’s website says it houses up to 1,198 students.
-To live on campus, students must be enrolled full-time.
-There is no mention of off-campus housing, though clearly nearly 2,000 RIC students live somewhere other than on campus.
+(To live on campus, students must be enrolled full-time.)
+There is no mention of off-campus housing, though clearly 3,000+ RIC students live somewhere other than on campus.

 Below is information on regulations that students are required to follow regarding their impact on the community.
-(Note: Underlining, italics, and / or bold formatting have been added for emphasis.)
+Note that the text in gray boxes is from RIC’s website or public documents, and that underlining, italics, and / or bold formatting have been added for emphasis.

 “It is the expectation of the College that all students shall be responsible for their conduct from the time of admission through graduation ...
 The Code of Conduct shall apply to prohibited conduct by a student whether the conduct occurs on or off campus.”